 During the lease term in Frederick County

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Frederick County, the renter must allow us to come into the rental home.
-Some solid reasons to go into rental are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Frederick County, the tenant must allow us to go into the rental home.
+Some valid reasons to access rental property are to:

 - Inspect the rental property,